pykong/YubiGuard/README.md

 - YubiKey II

 ## Credits:
-- Yubico generously provided additional YubiKey models for testing.
+- **Yubico company** generously provided additional YubiKey models for testing.
-- Stefaan Lippens' asynchronous stdout pipe allowed for an non-blocking way to monitor YubiKey output: stefaanlippens.net/python-asynchronous-subprocess-pipe-reading
+- **Stefaan Lippens'** asynchronous stdout pipe allowed for an non-blocking way to monitor YubiKey output: stefaanlippens.net/python-asynchronous-subprocess-pipe-reading
+- **mozfreddyb** provided the idea to add the unlock button in version 0.9.3 and also helped clean up parts of the code.

 ## Changelog:
 ### v 0.2: